jboecker/dcs-mission-planner-server/README.md

 To run it manually, simply execute "python3 server.py <server-port>".

-You will need to patch the client to use your server.
+Currently, there is no option in the client to choose a different server.
+You will need to modify the client to use another server.

+Note that to keep the database size below the limit of a free Heroku instance, old instances will be deleted when more than 9000 instances have been created.
+This number is defined in the MAX_INSTANCES variable in serve.py.

 License
 =======